-In accordance with the Groundwater and Surface Water Monitoring Plan, for each groundwater monitoring event completed in 2019, one (1) field-prepared duplicate sample was collected during the sample collection procedure for a select monitoring well as a quality assurance and quality control (QA/QC) measure.
+In accordance with the Groundwater and Surface Water Monitoring Plan, one (1) field-prepared duplicate sample was collected during the sample collection procedure for a select monitoring well as a quality assurance and quality control (QA/QC) measure.

-The field duplicate samples and their respective original sample collected in 2019 are presented in the summary below.
+The field duplicate samples and their respective original sample collected in 2020 are presented in the summary below.

-Monitoring Event Original Sample ID Duplicate Sample ID
+Monitoring Event Original Sample ID Duplicate Sample ID November 2020 MW2A GW8001

-April 2019 MW5B GW8003

-November 2019 MW5B GW8002

 The selection of the groundwater well for the collection of field duplicates was based on volume availability at the time of sampling, as well as visual observations of colour and turbidity.
-The methodology used to collect the groundwater samples (inertial lift pumps) would produce turbulent flow through the well screen, increasing particulate in the sample aliquots, which would affect measurement results of these parameters.
+The methodology used to collect the groundwater samples (inertial lift pumps) would produce turbulent flow through the well screen, increasing particulate in the sample aliquots, which would affect colour and turbidity measurements.
 As such, for the purposes of QA/QC measures, the groundwater collected should be as transparent and free of suspended particulates as possible to accurately assess the adequacy of laboratory analytical equipment.
-Where possible, the collection of field duplicates is rotated between sampling wells.
+Where possible, the collection of field duplicates is rotated between sampling wells year-over-year.